The market for blockchain games has seen significant growth in recent years, but that growth has accelerated during the COVID-19 pandemic.

 As NFTs are a relatively new technology and the market for them is still evolving, there are some concerns about their ownership.

-But it’s safe to say, that NFTs that were transferred to player’s wallet are player’s property.
+But it’s safe to say that NFTs that were transferred to the player’s wallet are the player’s property.
 Not the developer’s, not the game’s, nor anyone else’s.

 Even if the game shuts down, they remain in the player’s hands.
 Their value will probably drop close the zero, but you still physically own it.